InsuranceAuto Insurance Deductible For A Preventable Accident

 I was stumped because I did not have to take any tests since Canada is far different from driving to the UK.

-I suppose they figure if we can do circles in massive round-a-bouts and follow red, yellow and green, we’re good to go.
+If we can do circles in massive round-a-bouts and follow red, yellow, and green, I suppose they figure we’re good to go.

 Looking back 12 years now, I wish there was some form of a test that I had to take to ensure I understood driving in Canada.

-There are many differences and lots of drivers who fail to follow the rules of the road.
+There are many differences, and many drivers fail to follow the rules of the road.

-I still criticize so many drivers who can’t signal or blatantly make their own road rules up.
+I still criticize many drivers who can’t signal or blatantly make their road rules up.

-Yes, I sometimes go over the speed limit but not excessively since I like to keep up with traffic flow.
+Yes, I sometimes exceed the speed limit, but not excessively, since I like to keep up with traffic flow.

-The police understand this, but it’s the dummies who stand out the most.
+The police understand this, but the dummies stand out the most.

-- Failure to maintain vehicle (brake lights, lights, wiper blades, snow on roof etc.)
+• Failure to maintain the vehicle (brake lights, wiper blades, snow on roof, etc.)

-- Not understanding rules of the road including how to use a roundabout
+• Not understanding the rules of the road, including how to use a roundabout

 I could go on and on, and although I’m far from perfect in Canada, all we have to do is drive straight.